The Piano: Production

+Hunter collaborated extensively with Pierce College sign language instructor Darlene Allen Wittman, blending American, British, Russian, Indigenous, as well as some unique new signs into an amalgamated sign language for her character Ada.
+Hunter also took piano lessons to authentically play the compositions that Michael Nyman wrote for the film.

 Alistair Fox has argued that The Piano was significantly influenced by Jane Mander's The Story of a New Zealand River.
 Robert Macklin, an associate editor with The Canberra Times newspaper, has also written about the similarities.
 The film also serves as a retelling of the fairytale "Bluebeard", itself depicted as a scene in the Christmas pageant.
+Campion has cited the novels Wuthering Heights and The African Queen as inspirations.

-In July 2013, Campion revealed that she originally intended for the main character to drown in the sea after going overboard after her piano.
+In July 2013, Campion revealed that she originally intended that the main character would drown in the sea after going overboard after her piano.

-Production on the film started in April 1992, filming began on 11 May 1992 and lasted until July 1992, and production officially ended on 22 December 1992.
+Principal photography took place over 12 weeks from February to mid-May 1992.
+The Piano was filmed in New Zealand’s North Island.
+The scene where Ada comes ashore and the piano is abandoned was filmed at Karekare Beach, west of Auckland.
+Bush scenes were filmed near Matakana and Awakino, while underwater scenes were filmed at the Bay of Islands.

+Campion was determined to market the film to appeal to a larger audience than the limited audiences many art films attracted at the time.
+Simona Benzakein, the publicist for The Piano at Cannes noted: "Jane and I discussed the marketing.
+She wanted this to be not just an elite film, but a popular film."

 Reception

+Critical reception

 Reviews for the film were overwhelmingly positive.
 Roger Ebert wrote: "The Piano is as peculiar and haunting as any film I've seen" and "it is one of those rare movies that is not just about a story, or some characters, but about a whole universe of feeling".
 Hal Hinson of The Washington Post called it an "evocative, powerful, extraordinarily beautiful film".

 The Piano was named one of the best films of 1993 by 86 film critics, making it the most acclaimed film of 1993.

-In his 2013 Movie Guide, Leonard Maltin gave the film 3 1/2 stars out of 4, calling the film a "haunting, unpredictable tale of love and sex told from a woman's point of view" and went on to say "writer-director Campion has fashioned a highly original fable, showing the tragedy and triumph erotic passion can bring to one's daily life".
+In his 2013 Movie Guide, Leonard Maltin gave the film three and half out of four stars, calling the film a "haunting, unpredictable tale of love and sex told from a woman's point of view" and went on to say "writer-director Campion has fashioned a highly original fable, showing the tragedy and triumph erotic passion can bring to one's daily life".

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 90% based on 71 reviews, and an average rating of 8.50/10.
 The website's critical consensus reads: "Powered by Holly Hunter's main performance, The Piano is a truth-seeking romance played in the key of erotic passion."
 On Metacritic, the film has a weighted average score of 89 out of 100, based on 20 critics, indicating "universal acclaim".